 The farmers dispersed around the country, heading south with their leaders tried for treason.

 Ironically, at the end of his career, when Washington had achieved his goals and retired post-politics he decided to invest in whiskey!
 He starts his own distillery with a Scottish distiller and became the largest commercial whiskey operation of its time in the US.
+The history of American whiskey continues!

 When Jefferson became president he was all about small growers and enterprises and abolished Hamilton’s Whiskey Tax; the only time in history where there was no hard liquor tax in the United States.